 About

 I am a small ‘private press’ that produces handmade works on paper using the imprint 'Veloset Press'.
-I am inspired by modernist architecture, folk art and the Japanese aesthetic of Shibui.
-Originally I studied exhibition design, worked in theatre for many years and learnt printmaking whilst working as an exhibition technician at Edinburgh Printmakers (est. 1967).
-I have since set up a dedicated print space at Indigo Studios (Edinburgh) where I develop my own work and encourage others.
+I am inspired by modernist architecture, folk art and traditional sign painting.
+I initially studied exhibition design, worked in theatre for many years and learnt printmaking whilst working as an exhibition technician at Edinburgh Printmakers (est. 1967).
+I have since set up a dedicated print space at Indigo Studios (Edinburgh) where I develop my own work and encourage others by running one and two day letterpress poster workshops using vintage Victorian wood type from my large collection.

-I am interested in the beauty of everyday utilitarian objects and the nuances and patination of imperfection and natural sporadic processes.
-Technical knowledge and a disciplined work ethic underpin the production of composite works (koraju) that are made by off-setting oil based inks using soft Japanese hand rollers, relief printing using a vintage Farley press and hand cut paper stencils (kappazuri).
+I am drawn to the beauty of everyday utilitarian objects as well as the nuances and patina created by imperfection and natural processes.
+Works are made by off-setting oil based inks using large spindle rollers and soft Japanese brayers, relief printing using a vintage Farley press and paper stencils.

 Works are largely abstracted representations of skies, landscapes and structures.
 Processes are intuitive and spontaneous.
-Composite prints are simultaneously: refined and organic, modular and variable, unique and relatable.
-Recent prints are inspired by the seascapes of Western Scotland as viewed from ‘Provident’.
+Composite prints made in sets of six are simultaneously: refined and organic, modular and variable, unique and relatable.
+Recent prints are loosely inspired by modernist architecture using bold colours and textures printed from ‘found’ materials.

 Veloset Press has exhibited work across the UK and has been commissioned to produce print editions in the publishing and retail sectors.